- Pages: 316 p.

 Ineke Huysman is a senior researcher at the Huygens Institute for the History of the Netherlands/NL-Lab.
 She manages the digital editions of the correspondence of Constantijn Huygens, Johan de Witt, and stadholders’ wives.

 Michaël Green is University Professor at the University of Lodz.
 He specializes in various aspects of early modern cultural, social and religious history, with an emphasis on notions of privacy

-This volume investigates the origins of one of the most important notions of the contemporary society: privacy.
+This volume investigates the origins of one of the most important notions of contemporary society: privacy.
 Based on case studies from the early modern Low Countries, privacy is tackled from various historical perspectives: social and cultural history, and the history of art and architecture.

 The essays in this volume make a key contribution to the emergence of early modern privacy studies as a research field, and to the ongoing discussion of privacy in the Low Countries.
 Equally, these case studies can serve as models for the analysis of privacy in other European contexts.